tkohegyi/mitmJavaProxy/README.md

-MitmJavaProxy
+MITM Java Proxy
 ============================
-This Men-In-The-Middle Java Proxy is a derivative work that was originated from [**BrowserMob Proxy**](https://github.com/lightbody/browsermob-proxy), then tailored for old [**Wilma**](https://github.com/epam/Wilma) versions, then upgraded in order to have a refreshed MITM Java Proxy and be prepared for the next generation of **Wilma** which is a proxy/stub/service virtualization tool and relies on this **MitmJavaProxy**.
+This Men-In-The-Middle Java Proxy is a derivative work that was originated from [**BrowserMob Proxy**](https://github.com/lightbody/browsermob-proxy), then tailored for old [**Wilma**](https://github.com/epam/Wilma) versions, then upgraded in order to have a refreshed MITM Java Proxy (above Java 8 and TLS support) and be prepared for the next generation of **Wilma** which is a proxy/stub/service virtualization tool and relies on this **MitmJavaProxy**.

 **Right now everything seems to be working so can be used**.

-Also please be aware that the main aim of creating this MITM Java proxy is to support the proxy need of [Wilma](https://github.com/epam/Wilma).
+Also please be aware that the main aim of creating this MITM Java Proxy is to support the proxy need of [Wilma](https://github.com/epam/Wilma).
 Therefore none of the original browsermob-proxy features should be expected as working, on the other side, other features which was not in the original browsermob-proxy become available.
 Also, this version is prepered for Java >8 versions, and supports TSL.
 In sort, what you can do with it:
 - proxying the HTTP/HTTPS messages and